pyrustic/paradict/README.md

 ## A rich set of datatypes

-A Paradict dictionary can be populated with strings, commands, binary data, integers, floats, complex numbers, booleans, dates, times, [datetimes](https://en.wikipedia.org/wiki/ISO_8601), comments, extension objects, and grids (matrices).
+A Paradict dictionary can be populated with strings, binary data, integers, floats, complex numbers, booleans, dates, times, [datetimes](https://en.wikipedia.org/wiki/ISO_8601), comments, extension objects, and grids (matrices).

 Although Paradict's root data structure is a dictionary, lists, sets, and dictionaries can be nested within it at arbitrary depth.